madmous/madClones/README.md

 ## Repository structure

 The repository is divided into two folders.
-The [Client](https://github.com/Madmous/Trello-Clone/blob/develop/client/) which is the react application and the [Server](https://github.com/Madmous/Trello-Clone/blob/develop/server/) which is the express server.
+The [Client](https://github.com/Madmous/Trello-Clone/blob/develop/client/) which contains a react and a vue application and the [Server](https://github.com/Madmous/Trello-Clone/blob/develop/server/) which contains microservices.

 I am very happy with the way both applications are structured and working daily to improve on it.